A scenario for AdS${}_2$ and dS${}_2$ emergence from quantum fluctuations: Relation to error correcting features

-Specifically, if probing a segment of the boundary (i.e. a $d\theta$) indiscriminately with respect to $b$, one in this way would obtain information on a spacetime region very similar to an entanglement wedge in the bulk. \\\\ In summary, it is interesting that the ansatz that spacetime emerges from an average behaviour of a set of interacting particles infers that the rendition of AdS spacetimes with one spatial direction quantised (corresponding to the parameter $b$ as illustrated above) is characterised by properties similar to those of error correcting codes, same as have been observed in gauge/gravity duality analyses.
+Also, while the setup discussed above is a very special setting in that the radial direction can be quantised and the theory then described in terms of a $2D$ theory (a spatial $S^1$ and a time), the error correcting features of the ansatz extend to any other spacetimes that might be considered, in the sense described in \S\ref{s.hD}.
+That is, from the effective spacetime perspective, a volume element of the spacetime would emerge from a number of particles present locally, in said volume element, and not all of them would be needed to represent the volume element.
+In a quantised rendition of the theory, those same particles may be represented in ways which do not reflect their proximity in terms of how frequently they interact. \\\\ In summary, it is interesting that the ansatz that spacetime emerges from an average behaviour of a set of interacting particles infers that the rendition of AdS spacetimes with one spatial direction quantised (corresponding to the parameter $b$ as illustrated above) is characterised by properties similar to those of error correcting codes, same as have been observed in gauge/gravity duality analyses.
 Under the present ansatz for quantisation, the error correcting features are a direct product of that a minimal numer of interacting particles is required to predict the behaviour of an emergent unit of the effective medium, spacetime.